 It’s always nice when a baby who’s just started eating solid foods shows a real appetite for them.
-As a parent, you know that it feels great to offer your little one healthy purees and then watch as she gobbles them up.
+As a parent, you know that it feels great to offer your little one healthy solid food choices and then watch as she gobbles them up.

 But can that healthy appetite ever be a problem?
 Can a baby actually eat too much solid food?